I know this has happened to most of you at one point or another:

 - Talk to the consultant.
 Now that you are armed with the current thinking, ask them what they were thinking!
 Let them explain their rationale.
 Since you have already looked at the available data, you will be able to ask appropriate questions and deflect answers like, “well that’s how we did it where I trained.”

 - Change the orders.
 Assuming the order was not sound, it’s time to undo the ones that started this entire debate.
 Get rid of them now so you’re not stepping on any toes.
 However, if you believed that the order/medication would have been potentially harmful, don’t wait.
 You should have done it even before the first step!

 - Disseminate the info.
 Make sure that all of your partners are aware of the issue and the correct course of action (or orders).
 And send a note to the consultant group summarizing the discussion so none of your consultant’s partners make the same mistake again.

-Tomorrow, a set of guidelines to give all of your consultants to make sure they behave appropriately and interface will with the trauma service.
+In the next post, a set of guidelines to give all of your consultants to make sure they behave appropriately and interface will with the trauma service.